erikbaas/frontal_area_detector/README.md

 The photos you take require the following:

 - Place a football or other spherical object directly next to the drone.
-Calculate the frontal area of the football and assign its value to A_ref in the code.
+Calculate the theoretical frontal area of the spherical object (pi * r^2) and assign its value to A_ref in the code.
 - Make photos at a sufficient distance to mimick the "free flow" frontal area and avoid fish eye effects
 - Take a series of photos at slight variations of yaw angle, such that you can take the average later.